Research

 Algebraic Topology Research

-I work in the field of algebraic topology, where we study topological spaces by tagging these spaces with some kind of algebraic object that encodes important information.
-Algebraic topologists have also used tools from topology to study objects in algebra; this is the story of algebraic K-theory for rings
+I work in the field of algebraic topology, where we study topological spaces by tagging them with some kind of algebraic object that encodes important information.
+Algebraic topologists have also used tools from topology to study objects in algebra; this is the story of algebraic K-theory for rings.

 As an equivariant homotopy theorist, my work is grounded in a generalization of this story where we concern ourselves with a version of K-theory for objects that have a group action on them, specifically the C2-action of involution.
 I study an approximation of this equivariant K-theory called Real topological Hochschild homology (THR).
 My Ph.D. thesis develops some of the first computational tools for Real topological Hochschild homology (THR) and identifies the algebraic structures structures present in THR.